emqx/emqx-extension-examples/exproto-svr-java/README.md

-# Exproto Java Server
+# ExProto Java Server Example

 English | [简体中文](README-CN.md)

-This example is based on the Exroto Gateway of EMQX v5.1.
+This example is based on the ExProto Gateway of EMQX v5.1.
 It implements the function of message echo to demonstrate how all functions work.

 ## Prerequisites